 Brussels Sprouts Cooking Tips

-The key to cooking delicious Brussels sprouts is counteracting the bitter sulfur flavor.
-You can do this by adding a touch of sweetness for balance.
-Some ideas for sweet additions to your Brussels sprouts recipes are pure maple syrup, caramelized onions, raisins, or a tangy balsamic reduction.
+The key to cooking delicious Brussels sprouts is counteracting their bitter sulfur flavor.
+You can do this by adding a touch of sweetness for balance in the form of pure maple syrup, caramelized onions, raisins, or a tangy balsamic reduction.

 Another tip to step up your Brussels sprouts game is to make them visually appealing.
 After boiling or steaming Brussels sprouts, drain them and then transfer them to a bowl of cold water for about 15 seconds, which will perk up their green color.